Demon: Zoroastrianism

 Rostam kills Arzhang Div (The Shahnameh of Shah Tahmasp).
 The demon is inspired by ancient Persian beliefs.

 The Zoroastrian concept of demons (Daeva, later dīv) had strong influence on the Abrahamic religions, especially Christianity and Islam.
 By elevating Ahura Mazda to the one supreme God, the founder Zoroaster relegated the daevas to demons.
 Emphasizing free will, Zoroaster taught that demons became evil by their own volition in rejecting truth over falsehood.
 At a later stage, Mazdaism makes Ahriman, the principle of Evil (i.e. the Devil), the creator of demons and leader of daevas.

 The battle between the hosts of deities against evil demons (dīv and druz) are described in the Bundahishn.
 Humankind lives in a world between the good powers of God (Ahura Mazda) and the Devil (Ahriman) and suffers corruption through defection of humankind.
 Therefore, Zorastrianism proposes a threefold nature for humans: divine, animalistic, and demonic.
 As such, humans are obligated to keep fighting the demonic traits.
 After death, people must cross the Chinvat Bridge to enter paradise.
 However, those who have chosen evil in their life will fall into the pit of hell.
 In hell, the damned are tormented by the demons.

 In the Younger Avesta, demons (daēuua) cause diseases and death.
 By abiding to ritual purification and recitation of sacred prayers, demons can be warded off and kept at bay.

 Apocalyptic period and early Christianity

 The concept of demons as servants of the Devil entered the Christian tradition via Post-exilic Judaism.
 Inspired by Zoroastrian dualistic cosmology, the non-Jewish deities were demonized, as evident from intertestamental writings.
-The apocalyptic literature then builds the foundation for the authors of the Gospels in first-century Palestine.
+The apocalyptic literature then builds the foundation for the authors of the Gospels in first-century Judea.

 In antiquity, belief in demonic agents of misfortune were widespread.
 The early Christian community took it for granted that people outside the Judeo-Christian community were worshipping demons.
 Conversion to Christianity meant renunciation of the demons by the bearers of the Holy Spirit.

 By the end of the sixth century, the Mediterranean Christian society widely considered themselves to be unequivocally Christian, with an exception to Jews, the last record of worshipping another pre-Christian deity being in 570s.